tektoncd/pipeline/docs/using.md

 1. Create or copy [Task definitions](#creating-a-task) for the tasks you’d like to run.
    Some can be generic and reused (e.g. building with Kaniko) and others will be specific to your project (e.g. running your particular set of unit tests).
-2. Create a `PipelineParams` definition which includes parameters such as what repos to run against, where to store results, etc.
 3. Create a `Pipeline` which expresses the Tasks you would like to run and what [Resources](#creating-resources) the Tasks need.
    Use [`providedBy`](#providedBy) to express the order the `Tasks` should run in.